abhav/nvd_scrapper/README.md

 Software/ Environment Required: Postgres, Python 3.x

 ------------------------------------------------------------------------------------
---Set DB string in configDB.py

-From  -"host=localhost dbname=Synopsys user=postgres password=1234"
-To - Appropriate in your system

 --Data Models Created through createDB.py therefore no separate DLL

 ------------------------------------------------------------------------------------
 Steps to run:
+1. Set sql_conn string in configDB.py
+From  -"host=localhost dbname=Synopsys user=postgres password=1234"
+To - Appropriate in your system

-python singleExecutor.py
+2. run command : python singleExecutor.py

 Live Queries
-# What are the top 10 most vulnerable products?
+### What are the top 10 most vulnerable products?
 (Based on the number of CVEs associated with them on a version basis.)
 """ SELECT type, subtype, version, COUNT(id) AS most_vulnerable
     FROM     product
     GROUP BY type, subtype, version
     ORDER BY most_vulnerable DESC
     LIMIT    10;"""

-# Show the breakdown of the number of CVEs per whole-number score (round up)
+### Show the breakdown of the number of CVEs per whole-number score (round up)
 """ CREATE TEMP TABLE temp1 AS
     SELECT id, type, CEIL(score) as Rounded_Score
         FROM  cvss;

     SELECT type, Rounded_Score, COUNT(id) AS NoOfCVE
         FROM temp1
         GROUP BY Rounded_Score, type